Sunday, July 31, 2005

 Tempel-1 Impact Analysis Continues

-be much fun if it turned out like everyone expected.
+It wouldn’t be much fun if it turned out like everyone expected.
 Analysis of the plume thrown out by the “Deep Impact” spacecraft shows that it consists of extremely fine powder.
 An early conclusion is that the nucleus more resembles a large clump of “talcum powder” than the snowball or ice cube analogies frequently used.
 They still have to figure out the cause of the blinding flash that resulted, settle bets about the size of the crater they made, and several careers worth of other stuff.

-If one did ever have to deflect something like this from a collision course with Earth, the necessary understanding of
+If one did ever have to deflect something like this from a collision course with Earth, the necessary understanding of the mechanical properties would probably require several careers after that.

 ...or maybe it’s more like that freeze-dried Astronaut “ice cream” that NASA used to sell to unsuspecting visitors.